bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ### Preprocessing

 After exploring a limited subset of the training data, I decided that the traffic sign colors would be relevant so I did not convert to grayscale.
 It just seems like blobs of color especially for a red stop sign could probably aid the learning experience of a neural network.
-As a first step, I decided to normalize the image data using the min-max scaling technique because I wanted to build a well-conditioned model with zero mean and small variance for the RGB pixels to keep the model very uncertain about things.
+As a first step, I shuffled the data to reduce the variance in the originally sorted training set and prevent overfitting.
+Then I decided to normalize the image data using the min-max scaling technique because I wanted to build a well-conditioned model with zero mean and small variance for the RGB pixels to keep the model very uncertain about things.
 Furthermore, it makes it easier for the optimizer to proceed numerically (faster searches to reach a solution).

 Here is an example of a traffic sign image before and after min-max scaling normalization: